Contact Consumer Protection

-Multiple pricing occurs when a supplier displays more than one price for the same item or service.
+Multiple pricing occurs when a business displays more than one price for the same item or service.

-If a supplier displays the same item with more than one price then they must sell it for the lowest displayed price or withdraw the item until the price is corrected.
+If a business displays the same item with more than one price then they must sell it for the lowest displayed price or withdraw the item until the price is corrected.

 A price published in a catalogue or advertisement is a ‘displayed price’.
 If mistakes in catalogues or advertisements have occurred, they can be fixed by publishing a retraction in a publication with a similar circulation to the original advertisement.